anupam-kumar-krishnan/Namaste-React/03 Laying the foundation/Episode 03 Part 05 - Laying the foundation.md

 - It will sanitize the data and then pass it
 - It prevents **_Cross-Site Attacks_** for you

-## _Ways of writing React Element or Component inside another Componet_
+## _Ways of writing React Element or Component inside another Component_

 <b>